jenkinsci/build-history-manager-plugin/README.md

 once for each completed build.

 1. For each completed build, the following happens:
-    1. If the build is marked as keep forever, the build is ignored and the loop move on to the completed build.
+    1. If the build is marked as keep forever, the build is ignored and the loop moves on to the next completed build.
     2. For each rule, the following happens to the current build:
         1. If the "rule match counter" equals the `matchAtMost` value, stop processing the current rule and move on to the next rule (next iteration of "for each rule")